-The Price of Carbon Credits
+6.3 The (Transfer) Price of Carbon Credits

 The variables in pricing carbon are complex.
+A carbon crediting mechanism is one of several mechanisms available to tie negative results of GHG emissions to a price on GHG emitted.
 Carbon credits come in all shapes and sizes and can vary greatly due to several factors.
-From the end users' point of view, CERs have typically ranged from $\in 8$ to $\in 22$ in the past, while VERs have traded between US\$5 and US\$15 although it may be possible to find cheaper VERs around.
+From the end users' point of view, CERs have typically ranged from $\notin 8$ to $\notin 22$ in the past, while VERs have traded between US\$5 and US\$15 although it may be possible to find cheaper VERs around.
 Generally speaking, and as with any other emerging market, the better the product, in this case credits, the more they tend to cost, subject to supply and demand.
 While all carbon credits are theoretically equal in value to one metric tonne of GHG emissions, they can have different outcomes on the environment, so their prices vary depending on the type and quality of credit, particularly in the voluntary market.
-For example, prices in the voluntary market can vary depending on a) the type of credit - such as wind, solar, hydro, or forestry, b) the standard to which they've been certified - such as Kyoto vs. the Voluntary Carbon Standard or some other, c) the country of origin, d) the auditor who certified the original carbon project - and that auditor's credentials, and e) the story attached to them - such as whether the project generating them has additional social and community benefits.
+For example, market prices in the voluntary market can vary depending on a) the type of credit - such as wind, solar, hydro, or forestry, b) the standard to which they've been certified - such as Kyoto vs. the Voluntary Carbon Standard or some other, c) the country of origin, d) the auditor who certified the original carbon project - and that auditor's credentials, and e) the story attached to them - such as whether the project generating them has additional social and community benefits.

-38 For example, in Europe there are no restrictions on who can operate a registry account.
+41 For example, in Europe there currently are no restrictions on who can operate a registry account.

-In contrast to this, prices within the compliance market are somewhat more consistent and can be found on the various exchanges around the world, typically within 10% of each other.
+In contrast to this, market prices within the compliance market are somewhat more consistent and can be found on the various exchanges around the world, typically within 10% of each other.
 They do still fluctuate within the various carbon markets, though, depending on what's happening at the time and general market conditions.
 Pricing in relation to compliance credits relates more to supply and demand and the risk of fines that may be payable if a liable business fails to comply with a particular carbon-trading scheme.
 Carbon credit prices may also vary with from whom someone buys them or through which intermediary.
 The carbon market essentially consists of the three main sectors being the project developers and originators - or the creators of the credits, the brokers, and traders - or the middlemen, and the retailers and resellers - or those who need or sell them.
 Obviously, if buyers go directly to the originators and project developers, they're usually likely to receive a cheaper price, but they would also need to buy in much larger quantities - such as 100,000 or more tonnes - and must know who to contact.
 This is likely to become harder to do as the market becomes more regulated and structured over the coming years and the originators become increasingly likely to prefer to deal through brokers and traders, who will then in turn deal with the retail market.
 Whoever is buying carbon credits should take care to make sure that they're comparing apples with apples.